 A Definitive Guide To Breakdown Cover

-The two biggest names in breakdown cover started out as motoring clubs over 100 years ago The Automobile Association in 1906 and the Royal Automobile Club in 1897.
+The two biggest names in British breakdown cover started out as motoring clubs over 100 years ago The UK version of the Automobile Association in 1906 and the Royal Automobile Club in 1897.
 The principle of these clubs were to bring automobile owners together, who at that time tended to be wealthy Gentlemen who were investing their money and time into new engineering of the “Horseless Carriage”.

 Vehicles of this time needed constant maintenance and the laws of the road had yet to be defined, so the clubs help members with these challenges, sharing their knowledge and then eventually shaping motoring scene.